apaap/ikpx2/README.md

 cellular automata.
 This includes familiar Life-like cellular automata, in addition to non-totalistic rules expressed in [Hensel notation][3].

+You can then search for a spaceship of a particular velocity using:

+    ./ikpx2 --velocity '(2,1)c/6'

+By default, this will use 8 CPU threads.
+The number of threads can be specified by the `--threads` option.
+For a complete list of options,
+run:

+    ./ikpx2 --help

 ## Acknowledgements

 Thanks go to Armin Biere for [Kissat][2] and Cameron Desrochers for